 - Laundry bag – I suggest a brightly coloured one.
 Getting laundry service in a 100-bed hostel is much easier when you know exactly what your bag looks like.
 You can even get mesh laundry bags that can be thrown in as a whole – which can help heaps in preventing lost socks!

 - Flip Flops – added comfort to throw on after a day traipsing around town on a guided tour.
 Also definitely recommended for communal showering.

 Want to know exactly what I pack when travelling around hostels in Europe?
 Find out here: The Essential Hostel Packing List.

-If there’s anything else you need to know about hostels, let me know in the comments below!
+If there’s anything you think I’ve missed in this hostel guide, let me know in the comments below!

 Also, feel free to share this with your friends who are asking the question ‘what is a hostel?!’ by using the share buttons below!